utheshini/todo-app/README.md

 ## 🙋‍♀️ About Me

-I’m a recent graduate passionate about front-end development.
-This is one of my portfolio projects to showcase my skills in React, Tailwind, and modern web development.
+I’m a recent graduate and frontend developer fresher passionate about building real-world projects.
+This portfolio project showcases my skills in React.js, Tailwind CSS, and modern web development as I continue improving my UI and React expertise.

-If you liked this project, feel free to ⭐ star it!
+Connect with me on [LinkedIn](https://linkedin.com/in/utheshni-uthayananth) or check out more of my work on [GitHub](https://github.com/utheshni).

 ---

-## 📬 Contact
+## ⭐ Support

-Email: utheshni@gmail.com
+If you liked this project, please consider giving it a ⭐ on [GitHub](https://github.com/utheshni/todo-app)!
+It encourages me to keep building and sharing more projects.